costinm/krun/samples/cloudrun/README.md

 be possible. '--allow-unauthenticated' is also only needed if tunnel mode - where mTLS is expected for authentication (WIP).

-# Test the image

-The fortio example is accessible on the cloudrun URL as /fortio/ - in the UI enter

-"http://fortio.fortio.svc:8080" and you should see the results for testing the connection to the in-cluster app.

-In general, the CloudRun applications can use any K8S service name - including shorter version for same-namespace services.
-So fortio, fortio.fortio, fortio.fortio.svc.cluster.local also work.

 # Debugging